Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/03_formatted_io/formatted_io.rst

 Adjustment:

 - Specify positioning of fill characters.
 - Default adjustment is right, but any adjustment has effect only if width forces to print fill characters.
+Internal adjustment will separate all kinds of prefixes (``0x`` for hexadecimal, ``-`` for negative numbers and currency symbols if monetary output is used).

+..
+TODO setw with input operations (for std::string fills N characters, for C arrays fills N-1 + null-terminator)

 .. cch::
     :code_path: adjustment.cpp